morganconnors/morganconnors.com/src/posts/1-IoTGoat.md

 ```bash
 binwalk IoTGoat-raspberry-pi2.img
 ```
-The output will be fairly so I will trim large sections to only contain the important information, you can find the full output [here.](https://github.com/morganconnors/IoTGoat-Walkthrough/blob/main/Walkthrough-Files/Step-1-binwalk)
+The output will be fairly long so I will trim large sections to only contain the important information, you can find the full output [here.](https://github.com/morganconnors/IoTGoat-Walkthrough/blob/main/Walkthrough-Files/Step-1-binwalk)
 ```text
 DECIMAL       HEXADECIMAL     DESCRIPTION
 --------------------------------------------------------------------------------